 attack on the United States in retaliation to any signs of U.S.

 aggression amid worries about North Korea's advancing weapons

 The White House signaled it was open to additional strikes

 on Syria if its government uses chemical weapons again or

-deploys barrels.
-U.S. President Donald Trump ordered a missile
+deploys barrel bombs.
+U.S. President Donald Trump ordered a

-strike on a Syrian air base last week in response to an alleged
+missile strike on a Syrian air base last week in response to an

 Furthermore, a new poll suggesting a tightening presidential